ericjia100/ericjia/README.md

 ## Biography

 Hi!
 I'm Eric, and I'm from Diamond Bar, a small city in Southern California.
 I am currently going into my second year of classes at University of California, Berkeley, where I am studying Computer Science.
-Here you will find all the information about my journey into the software engineer world!
+Here you will find all the information about my journey into the software engineering world!

 ## Classes